divyanshdixit/login_app/process.md

 ### setup the backend server:
     # npm init -y

-    # npm install express (for creating http server) cors (sharing data b/w two different domains) mongoose mongodb-memory-server (to create mongodb in the memory) morgan (log every request inside the console) nodemon (to watch the server whenever any changes occur) dotenv (for reading the env variables)
+    # npm install express (for creating http server) cors (sharing data b/w two different domains) mongoose mongodb-memory-server (to create mongodb in the memory) morgan (log every request inside the console) nodemon (to watch the server whenever any changes occur) dotenv (for reading the env variables) bcrpt(it helps in storing hash password instead of plain text) jsonwebtoken (for getting the token to authenticate the user )

     # create file for create express(http) server=> server.js